HomeTravelTop 5 Tourist sites in Central Region: Their Locations, Entry Rates, Contacts,...

 Posuban Shrines

-These interesting shrines can be found in the old cities like Mankessim, Elmina and Anomabu, all located in the Central Region.
+The fascinating shrines known as “posubans” are prevalent in the old cities of Mankessim, Elmina, and Anomabu, all nestled in the Central Region.

-However, as the years went by, they lost their military value and now serve a more ceremonial role in the community.
+However, with the passage of years, their military significance has diminished, and they now play a more ceremonial role within the community.

 Posuban Shrines Location